lunny/axmlParser/README.md

 This is a golang port of [github.com/xgouchet/AXML](http://github.com/xgouchet/AXML).

-This package aims to parser an android binary mainfest xml file on an apk file.
+This package aims to parse an android binary mainfest xml file on an apk file.

 Installation
 ------